-- Cal Grant B This grant helps disadvantaged students attending a community college with living expenses, books, supplies, transportation and other non-direct educational expenses. - Cal Grant C These awards help vocational program students with tuition and supplies.
+- Cal Grant A This grant helps students with dependent children attending community college.
+This grant had been previously offered at the University of California and California State University. - Cal Grant B This grant helps disadvantaged students attending a community college with living expenses, books, supplies, transportation and other non-direct educational expenses. - Cal Grant C These awards help vocational program students with tuition and supplies.